urilivshits/pageinference/PRIVACY_POLICY.md

-# Privacy Policy for Iuliia's Lil Helper
+# Privacy Policy for Browse Buddy: Iuliia's Lil Helper

 **Last Updated:** January 2025

 ## Overview

-Iuliia's Lil Helper is a Chrome extension that provides AI-powered assistance for web browsing.
+Browse Buddy: Iuliia's Lil Helper is a Chrome extension that provides AI-powered assistance for web browsing.
 This privacy policy explains how we handle your information when you use our extension.

 ## Information We Collect